leanprover-community/blog/posts/2021-the-bottom-line.md

 a $20 million gift from blockchain entrepreneur Charles C. Hoskinson will be used to establish the Hoskinson Center for Formal Mathematics, housed in the Department of Philosophy.
+This center is expected to support the development of mathlib and applications of proof assistants to mathematis in general.

 ## Big projects